qrtl/rmm-custom/openai_connector/readme/CONFIGURE.md

 - The base_url, token_type, and header_api_key_string are prefilled by this module.

-Basically, The OpenAI session should be added by a specific module that depends on this one.
+Basically, the OpenAI session should be added by a specific module that depends on this one.
 To adjust the session attributes,